akkinenirajesh/gomodbus/README.md

-# go-modbus-cli
+# gomodbus

 A powerful, enhanced command-line tool for Modbus communication that replicates all **mbpoll** functionality while adding advanced capabilities from the **gomodbus** library.

 ## 🚀 Overview

-`go-modbus-cli` is a feature-complete replacement for the popular `mbpoll` tool, built with modern Go and the robust gomodbus library.
+`gomodbus` is a feature-complete replacement for the popular `mbpoll` tool, built with modern Go and the robust gomodbus library.
 It provides all the functionality of mbpoll plus additional transport modes, enhanced data types, and improved error handling.

 ## ✨ Key Features